Fred Bodsworth’s Legacy of Dedication to Nature

 When Fred passed away several years ago at the age of 93, he left a gift in his will to Ontario Nature.
 For his family, this action spoke to his hope for the world.
 Says his daughter, “His decision to protect nature with a gift in his will means as much to us as it did to him.”

 Legacy gifts by members such as Fred Bodsworth have made a tremendous impact on Ontario Nature’s work.
 These individuals’ extraordinary commitment to protecting wildlife and connecting people to nature is at the core of what Ontario Nature does.
-Fred’s bequest helped to advance the citizen science and endangered species programs – urgent work that Nancy believes would have been close to his heart.
+Fred’s bequest helped to advance the community science and endangered species programs – urgent work that Nancy believes would have been close to his heart.